Jackie Fielder: Early life and education

 Fielder was raised in Long Beach, California, and is of Indigenous and Mexican descent.
 Her grandfather grew up on the Cheyenne River Indian Reservation and her grandmother on the Fort Berthold Indian Reservation.
 She was raised by a single mother in a working-class family, attending public schools.

-She graduated from Stanford University with a BA in public policy and an MA in sociology.
+She graduated from Stanford University with a Bachelor of Arts in public policy and a Master of Arts in sociology.
+She was a lecturer in ethnic studies at San Francisco State University.

 Activism

 Fielder is a member of the Democratic Socialists of America.

-Public banks

-Fielder is an advocate for public banks.
-She advocated to pass California AB 857, which allowed local governments to create their own banks.
+Fielder advocated for public banks, supporting California AB 857, which allowed local governments to create their own banks.
 She co-founded the San Francisco Public Bank Coalition, the first publicly-owned municipal bank in San Francisco.

-Dakota Access Pipeline

 Fielder participated in the Dakota Access Pipeline protests.

-Policing

 While at Stanford, Fielder joined the Black Lives Matter protests of 2014.
-She also opposed the San Francisco Police Officers Association's use of force policy, and has criticized her political opponents for their support from police associations.
+She opposed the San Francisco Police Officers Association's use of force policy and has criticized her political opponents for their support from police associations.

-Academic career

-Fielder has served as a lecturer in ethnic studies at San Francisco State University.
+Fielder appeared in the 2018 music video "Girls Like You" by Maroon 5 in recognition of her activism.